JuliaMath/Bessels.jl/README.md

 # Benchmarks

 We give brief performance comparisons to the implementations provided by [SpecialFunctions.jl](https://github.com/JuliaMath/SpecialFunctions.jl).
 In general, special functions are computed with separate algorithms in different domains leading to computational time being dependent on argument.
 For these comparisons we show the relative speed increase for computing random values between `0` and `100` for `x` and order `nu`.
-In some ranges, performance may be significantly better while others more similar.
+In some ranges, performance may be significantly better while others will be more similar.

 | function | `Float64`
 | -------------  | ------------- |